 Its design is like a massive Lego block on wheels

-As a first time Jeep owner, it’s hard to determine what level of road noise is actually acceptable, and at which point do you need to investigate further.
+As a first-time Jeep owner, it’s hard to determine what level of road noise is actually acceptable, and at which point do you need to investigate further.
 I mean, the aerodynamics of a Jeep is similar to my Land Rover Defender, which resembled a BRICK!
 Its design is like a massive Lego block on wheels.
-Slap on a roof rack, snorkel and some off-road muddies and you’re in for one hell of a sensory overload.
+Slap on a roof rack, snorkel, and some off-road muddy and you’re in for one hell of a sensory overload.

 2019 Jeep Wrangler Wind Noise

 So, at which point do you actually have a problem, and when is it just, “a Jeep Thing”?
 Well, usually these aerodynamics and wind issues manifest themselves anywhere from around 55mph.
 A strong crosswind or headwind will aggravate and exaggerate any pre-existing noises inside the cabin.